Malika7188/Community-Wallet-for-Women-s-Savings-Groups/chama-wallet-frontend/README.md

 # Chama Wallet Frontend

-A modern React frontend for the Chama Wallet platform - a blockchain-powered savings and lending platform for Chamas (informal savings groups) built on the Stellar network.
+A modern React frontend for the Chama Trust Wallet platform - a blockchain-powered savings and lending platform for Chamas (informal savings groups) built on the Stellar network.

 ## 🌟 Features